Slash Puppet: Early years and The Demo (1989–1993)

-Slash Puppet (1993-1995)
+Slash Puppet (1993–1995)

-Following the success of the underground release of "The Demo" the band began work on a more official debut with their self-titled record "Slash Puppet".
+Following the success of the underground release of The Demo the band began work on a more official debut with their self-titled record Slash Puppet.
 Initially after recording the band was unhappy with the final result claiming the production was "way too Bryan Adams" and lacking in power.
 Eventually the record landed in the hands of Canadian Juno nominated producer Richard Chycki (Dreamtheater, Rush, Aerosmith) who remixed the album with a more organic approach with which the band credits to saving the record.
-After having been released from SRO Management/Anthem Entertainment earlier in the year the band released "Slash Puppet" in 1993 on Fringe Records and with regular rotation on Much Music's Power Hour and radio stations throughout Canada continued independently with performances in Toronto, Southern Ontario and Quebec In late 1994 with the rising popularity of grunge music the group found itself slowed to a stall, crediting a decreased interest in hard rock and glam groups as the culprit.
+After having been released from SRO Management/Anthem Entertainment earlier in the year the band released Slash Puppet in 1993 on Fringe Records and with regular rotation on Much Music's Power Hour and radio stations throughout Canada continued independently with performances in Toronto, Southern Ontario and Quebec.
+In late 1994, with the rising popularity of grunge music the group found itself slowed to a stall, crediting a decreased interest in hard rock and glam groups as the culprit.
 Eventually Slash Puppet with the additions of new bassist Dave Carreiro (who replaced original bassist Pete Dove after he had left for New York) and guitarist Marcel La Fleur (who had replaced original guitarist Lou Garscadden) embarked on what would be their final tour across Canada.
-In early 1995 the band returned home to finish out their final 5 shows in Toronto and southern Ontario, when lead vocalist Mif announced that he was leaving the band to pursue other interests including an acting career, due primarily to the grunge invasion and the subsequent decline of hard rock and heavy metal.
+In early 1995, the band returned home to finish out their final 5 shows in Toronto and southern Ontario, when lead vocalist Mif announced that he was leaving the band to pursue other interests including an acting career, due primarily to the grunge invasion and the subsequent decline of hard rock and heavy metal.
 The remaining group members found themselves drifting into different musical directions which would effectively end the band's successful six-year career.
-Two singles (When The Whip Comes Down & Rippin' On A Wishbone) were featured in the 1996 Cannon Pictures film Chain of Command.
+Two singles ("When The Whip Comes Down" and "Rippin' On A Wishbone") were featured in the 1996 Cannon Pictures film Chain of Command.

+In this era they also sometimes performed as a backing band for singer-songwriter Andrew Matheson.

 Death of Lou Garscadden (2001)

-On August 4, 2001 after returning home from an evening out, founding guitarist Lou Garscadden was found deceased in his bed the next morning by his grandmother whose home he had been sharing.
+On August 4, 2001, after returning home from an evening out, founding guitarist Lou Garscadden was found deceased in his bed the next morning by his grandmother whose home he had been sharing.
 Speculation was that Lou had died from a heart attack.
 His funeral was well attended with Lou's coffin being carried out from the chapel to the Slash Puppet song "Hitch A Ride (On A Train)".